-Plaintiffs ask this court to decide that the citizens of Michigan cannot choose for themselves whether to vote for Donald J. Trump for President, and that the American public's representatives in Congress should not have the opportunity to exercise their authority under the Constitution to assess whether President Trump, should he win the election, is qualified to hold the office of President.
+For the past several years, whether Donald J. Trump is suited to hold the Presidency has been the defining political controversy of our national life.
+Plaintiffs now ask a state court to terminate further discourse and decide this question of nationwide importance without regard for America's voters and their elected representatives.
 This request is manifestly inappropriate.
 Both the federal Constitution and Michigan law place the resolution of this nonjusticiable political question where it belongs: the democratic process, in the hands of either Congress or the people of the United States.
 This Court may not use Section Three of the Fourteenth Amendment ("Section Three") to enjoin the Secretary of State of Michigan ("Sec. of State") from placing President Trump on the primary and general election ballots in the state.